The CIO Brief: Don’t Time. Trim.

 So what’s the alternative?

-White knuckle the volatility and hope the music keeps playing.
+You can white knuckle the volatility and hope the music keeps playing.

-Try to ping-pong between total exposure and zero exposure.
+You can can ping-pong between total exposure and zero exposure.

 Thankfully, there is a 3rd option.
 You don’t have to sell everything.

-You don’t even have to decide if the market is expensive.
+You don’t even have to guess if the market is expensive.

 You can just trim.

-If your target portfolio allocation is 60 percent stocks and it drifted to 80 percent, that extra twenty percent is no longer a reward for being right.
+If your target allocation is 60 percent stocks and it drifted to 80 percent, that extra twenty percent is no longer a reward for being right.
 It’s concentration risk well outside of your investment plan.

 Rebalancing is what endowments and the largest family offices do.
 They don’t chase heat.
 They harvest it.

-Regardless, the larger point is: you don’t want a portfolio that only works if US large caps stay hot.
+We’re not trying to make a heroic call on small caps.
+The point is simple.
+You don’t want a portfolio that only works if US large caps stay hot.

 Rebalancing doesn’t mean selling stocks and sitting in cash.
-It means redirecting gains into areas that are priced for forward returns rather than past performance.
+It means redirecting gains into areas that are actually priced for forward returns rather than past performance.
+That’s what professional allocators have done for decades while the rest of the market piles into the same handful of mega cap names.

 That is how you stay invested without being reckless.
 That is how you compound without pretending you have a crystal ball.